-> For pre-school children, even infants, many studies have shown that an early bedtime produces more night sleep (even if the wake-up time is earlier) compared to a late bedtime.
+For pre-school children, even babies, many studies have shown that an early bedtime produces more night sleep (even if the wake-up time is earlier) compared to a late bedtime.
 A late bedtime might be associated with a later wake-up time and/or longer naps, but neither a later wake-up time nor longer naps fully compensate for less night sleep.
 Further, the early bedtime produces better quality sleep because sleep is occurring more in synchrony with circadian sleep rhythms.
 Blog Post 7 describes the benefits of early bedtimes.

 So how do you get an early bedtime?